Insole Guide: How to Choose the Right Insole

 Supination, or under-pronation, refers to the outward roll of the foot when taking a normal step.
 The foot is designed to roll inwards slightly during each step ("pronation"), so the outward roll of the foot often leads to pain and discomfort.
 To prevent supination, seek either a semi-rigid or rigid orthotic arch support to help keep the foot aligned and supported at all times.
 The combination of arch support and heel support that you will find in an orthotic arch support will naturally help to correct supination by guiding the foot's movement towards natural pronation.
 For first-time buyers, we suggest a semi-rigid orthotic arch support; for those seeking aggressive arch support, we recommend a rigid orthotic arch support.

 Running, Walking, & Shin Splints

 Runners, avid walkers, and those suffering from shin splints often need a combination of flexible support and shock absorption in their insoles.
 For this, seek either a cushioned arch support or a semi-rigid orthotic arch support that is either a full gel construction or features gel padding at the heel and forefoot.
-Cushioned arch supports and semi-rigid arch supports will allow the flexibility you'll want with an active activity, and the gel padding will absorp impact shock to reduce fatigue on the feet and knees.
-Our Walking & Running Insoles page has a number of products to suit these needs.
+Cushioned arch supports and semi-rigid arch supports will allow the flexibility you'll want with an active activity, and the gel padding will absorb impact shock to reduce fatigue on the feet and knees.
+Our Walking & Running Insoles pages have a number of products to suit these needs.